-The founders of Robin Healthcare think doctors need smart assistants too – TechCrunch
+The founders of Robin Healthcare think doctors need smart assistants, too – TechCrunch

 The company’s early vision has been enough to attract investors like Norwest Venture Partners, which led the company’s $11.5 million Series A round.

 In all, Robin Healthcare has raised $15 million in financing.
-The company’s other investors include Social Leverage, the early stage investment firm founded by Howard Lindzon.
+The company’s other investors include Social Leverage, the early-stage investment firm founded by Howard Lindzon.